Old Age

 <<later stage of life>>

-Growing old and death are a normal part of life in this world, yet no one is guaranteed to live to old age so make every day count for eternity understanding our purpose in life can only be fulfilled through relationship with Him.
+Growing old and death are a normal part of life in this world, yet no one is guaranteed to live to old age.
+Even for those who do, life is relatively short with beauty soon passing (Prov 31:30; Jas 4:14; 1 Pet 1:24).
+Hence, we should try to make every day count for

 Don’t die before you are dead!

-See also: death, legacy, loneliness, mentor, parents/parenting, past, retirement, will (legal document) .
+See also: death, exercise, legacy, loneliness, mentor, nutrition, parents/parenting, past, purpose, relationships, retirement, stewardship, will (legal document).